pactus-project/pactus.org/website/term-of-use/index.md

 ### Attributed Content

-Logos for operating systems, platforms, and sponsors we support are copyrighted by their respectiveowners.
+Logos for operating systems, platforms, and sponsors we support are copyrighted by their respective owners.
 Pactus does not own these copyrights but uses the logos with permission or in a clear, non- harmful way.

 ## Privacy Policy